How to create a paginated listing in Django step by step with Bootstrap 5

 Conclusions

-Pagination is a scheme that we use in any modern framework like today and today it cannot be missing to be able to paginate different types of development that we want to do, either to use them in a table, or another customizable element, including a RestApi.
+Pagination is a scheme that we use in any modern framework today and is indispensable for paginating different types of development that we want to do, whether for use in a table, or another customizable element, including a RestApi.

-Of course, when Django handles different types of templates, we can define the same for each type of template, either in the use of the ListViem as a component of generic views or a view/template 100% customizable by us and everything rotating with the queryset which is our data source.
+Of course, since Django handles different types of templates, we can define the same one for each type of template, either by using ListViews as a component of generic views or a 100% customizable view/template by us, and everything revolving around the queryset which is our data source.

-Of course, when Django handles different types of templates, we can define the same for each type of template, either in the use of the ListViem as a component of generic views or a view/template 100% customizable by us.
+Of course, since Django handles different types of templates, we can define the same one for each type of template, either by using ListViews as a component of generic views or a 100% customizable view/template by us.
+In my case, after implementing this several times, I ended up creating a base template that I reuse in all my projects.

 Andrés Cruz